 - Vendor test suite introduced alongside Treble.

 Android 5.0 deprecated Camera API1, which continues to be phased out as new platform development focuses on Camera API2.
 However, the phase-out period will be lengthy, and Android releases will continue to support Camera API1 apps for some time.
 Specifically, support continues for:

 - Camera API1 interfaces for apps.
 Camera apps built on top of Camera API1 should work as they do on devices running lower Android release versions.

 - Camera HAL versions.
 Includes support for Camera HAL1.0.

 The Camera API2 framework exposes lower-level camera control to the app, including efficient zero-copy burst/streaming flows and per-frame controls of exposure, gain, white balance gains, color conversion, denoising, sharpening, and more.
 For details, watch the Google I/O video overview.

-Android 5.0 and later includes Camera API2; however, devices running Android
+Android 5.0 and higher includes Camera API2; however, devices running Android

-5.0 and later may not support all Camera API2 features.
+5.0 and higher may not support all Camera API2 features.
 The

 android.info.supportedHardwareLevel property that apps can query